ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/file-configs/1.1.0/config-types/spawnarea-spawner-config.md

 SpawnArea spawner templates are managed through the `spawn_that.spawnarea_spawners.cfg` file.

-This type of spawners covers draugr piles, greydwarf nests, and such (listed as [Creature Spawner](https://valheim.fandom.com/wiki/Creature_spawner) in the wiki, for some reason).
+This type of spawners covers draugr piles, greydwarf nests, and such (listed as [Creature Spawner](https://valheim.fandom.com/wiki/Creature_spawner) in the wiki).
 SpawnArea is the name used internally in Valheim code for these.

 They are the spawners that continuously spawn creatures, until a certain limit has been reached, by selecting weighted-randomly from a list of prefabs.

 Each spawner is therefore split into two parts.
 The main spawner itself, and the individual spawns that it can spawn.

 Since SpawnArea spawners can exist anywhere and are not bound to any easily structured hierarchy, configurations must specify a set of criteria.
-These are known as Identifiers.
+These are known as **Identifiers**.

 If two sets of configurations have overlapping identifiers, using the same values, Spawn That will merge them.